For this assignment, you will decide what HCI topic you want to study.

 Some of the topics in the list are very broad, so when you describe your topic in your submit on Canvas be as explicit as you can.
 It is fine if your topic selection is not specific, but then during your initial research into the topic you will want to find a specific subtopic that interests you.

 There is not much time during the semester, so try to accelerate the process.
 As you read the literature, ask your self, “Exactly what interest me in this topic?”
-If your topic becomes more refined or changes, you can refine your topic description or even changing the topic is fine.
+If your topic becomes more refined or changes, you can refine your topic description or even change your topic.

-The presentation will be scheduled for an entire part of the class hour in the after the Spring Break.
+The presentation will be scheduled either to present to the entire class hour or to your undergraduate team after the Spring Break.
 The paper will be due before the presentation and is about 10 pages single spaced.
 The presentation and the paper are different.
 The presentation should be a survey of literature of the topic and introduces the topic to the class.
 The paper is to present original ideas, and should introduce only the relevant prior work.

 Partial List of Example Topics